neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Questions and Next Steps.md

-# Discussion - Questions and Next Steps
+# Questions and Next Steps
 This section has some thoughts on future work, improvements and next steps.
 Known issues are [here](https://github.com/neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/issues).
 Please feel free to [PR](https://github.com/neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/pulls) your ideas and suggestions.

 ## Lab 0 - Sign Up